maciekgolx/MusicVisuals/README.md

 - Visual 2 is accessed by pressing 2
 - Visual 3 is accessed by pressing 3
 # What I am most proud of in the assignment
+###### In Visual 1
 There is a lot that i am proud of in this project i feel that the spacing of different objects in Visual 1 is perfect as the spacing doesnt collide with anything and makes the screen feel full and exciting.
 ###### In Visual 2
-i am proud of the rotations that i have done around the circle.
+I am proud of the rotations that i have done around the circle.
 ###### In Visual 3
-i am proud of the guitar itself.
+I am proud of the guitar itself.
 I had to use a vertexes and beginShape() in order to make the guitar work and look good
 # Markdown Tutorial

 This is *emphasis*